 - The Workplace Safety & Insurance Board (WSIB).

 The LTB and the HRTO are just two tribunals within a group of eight tribunals that known as the Social Justice Tribunals of Ontario (SJTO).
 Altogether, the tribunals within the SJTO resolve about 100,000 matters each year.

-Helpful Guide to Understanding Human Rights Code Protections Applicable to Race, Religion, Gender, Age, Sexuality, among other things In Ontario, people...Learn More
+Helpful Guide to Understanding Human Rights Code Protections Applicable to Race, Religion, Gender, Age, Sexuality, among other things In the Province of...Learn More